Black Earth Creek water or watershed scenery in Wisconsin

 Useful orientation, but check signs before entering.

-Cross Plains and Black Earth corridor
+Cross Plains and Black Earth area

 Good planning area for flow, parking, and runoff checks.